 Thrombocytopenia, or decreased platelet counts, was commonly reported with trastuzumab emtansine and was the most common adverse reaction leading to treatment discontinuation, dose reduction, and dose interruption (see section 4.8).
 In clinical studies, the incidence and severity of thrombocytopenia were higher in Asian patients (see section 4.8).

 It is recommended that platelet counts are monitored prior to each trastuzumab emtansine dose.
-Patients with thrombocytopenia (≤ 100,000/mm3) and patients on anticoagulant treatment (e.g. warfarin, heparin, low molecular weight heparins) should be monitored closely while on trastuzumab emtansine treatment.
-Trastuzumab emtansine has not been studied in patients with platelet counts ≤ 100,000/mm3 prior to initiation of treatment.
-In the event of decreased platelet count to Grade 3 or greater (< 50,000/mm3), do not administer trastuzumab emtansine until platelet counts recover to Grade 1 (≥ 75,000/mm3) (see section 4.2).
+Patients with thrombocytopenia (≤ 100 000/mm3) and patients on anticoagulant treatment (e.g. warfarin, heparin, low molecular weight heparins) should be monitored closely while on trastuzumab emtansine treatment.
+Trastuzumab emtansine has not been studied in patients with platelet counts ≤ 100 000/mm3 prior to initiation of treatment.
+In the event of decreased platelet count to Grade 3 or greater (< 50 000/mm3), do not administer trastuzumab emtansine until platelet counts recover to Grade 1 (≥ 75 000/mm3) (see section 4.2).

 Haemorrhage